wborn/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 - The following rule shows how a string change to the item `TiVo_KeyboardStr` is split into individual characters and sent to the TiVo.
 The method to send a keystroke multiple times is used to simulate rapid keystrokes required to achieve number based searched.

 - A simple custom template widget can be used within the HABpanel user interface for tablet-based searches.
-See [this discussion thread] (<https://community.openhab.org/t/tivo-1-1-protocol-new-binding-contribution/5572/21?u=andymb>).
+See [this discussion thread](<https://community.openhab.org/t/tivo-1-1-protocol-new-binding-contribution/5572/21?u=andymb>).

 ```java
 rule "TiVo Search Command"